Wayne Jacobsen

 I can’t imagine any posture being more helpful at the end of the age than those who can navigate difficulties inside love, rest, and play, especially when we know the outcomes of all these things.
 In time, whether in this life or the next, all will be well!

 So, Tisha, when you sit down with God or take a walk with him in the woods, cultivate the environment where you can be confident in his love for you, at rest in his work on your behalf, and at play with his goodness.
-This is where you’ll find yourself at home in him and he can at home in you.
+This is where you’ll find yourself at home in him and he will be at home in you.

 There’s no better place to be attuned to his heart and able to see how his goodness is unfolding in you despite the situations that surround you.